amitnagar1/ReactFrontendUI/README.md

 A React UI for the URL shortening service.

-Note: Make sure t0 start the backend server, as posts are fetched and saved there.
+Note: Make sure to start the backend server, as posts are fetched and saved there.
 Link provided: https://github.com/amitnagar1/BackendTask

 Step 1: Clone the repository.